loneyeti/snowscribe/memory-bank/systemPatterns.md

 6.  **AI Integration via `snowgander`**: Utilizing the `snowgander` package for vendor-agnostic AI API connectivity.
 7.  **API-Driven Data Layer**: Frontend components (both server and client) interact with internal Next.js API Route Handlers via functions in `lib/data/*`.
 These API routes then communicate with Supabase.
 8.  **Two-Tiered Scene Tag System (2025-05-25)**: Scenes have a `primary_category` (ENUM) column for main classification and are linked to multiple global tags via a join table (`scene_applied_tags`).
 Tag management is handled through dedicated API routes and UI, not as direct columns on the scene.
+9.  **Modular Dashboard Architecture (2025-05-26)**: The project dashboard is now fully modular.
+Each section (Manuscript, Outline, Characters, World Notes) is implemented as a self-contained component in `components/dashboard/sections/`, using its own custom data hook in `hooks/dashboard/`.
+Shared project-wide data (e.g., all characters, all scene tags) is managed by `ProjectDataContext`, providing context and hooks to all sections.
+All state, effects, and handlers have been removed from `ProjectDashboardClient.tsx`, which now simply renders the section components and provides context.
+This enables easier testing, maintenance, and future feature development.

 ## Design Patterns